mathteacher/mathteacher.github.io/_gardening/hugelkultur-pots.md

 title:	"Hugelkultur Pots"
 ---

-I wanted some kind of border for my big hugelkultur mound garden on the two sides not adjacent to my fence, and the idea that I settled on was to create a border out of pots.
+I wanted some kind of border for my big hugelkultur mound garden on the two sides not adjacent to the fence, and the idea that I settled on was to create a border out of pots.
 And so of course I decided to make them into hugelkultur pots.
-I purchased twenty 20 gallon black plastic pots (the most expensive single purchase invovled in setting up the whole garden).
+I purchased twenty 20-gallon black plastic pots (the most expensive single purchase invovled in setting up the whole garden).
 At the bottom I placed medium sized logs cut down to fit the pots.
 {: .gardeningTopParagraph}

 ![pot with medium sized logs](/assets/images/gardening/hugelkultur/pots01.jpeg)